magento/devdocs/src/guides/v2.3/config-guide/revert-split-database.md

 ---
 group: configuration-guide
-title: Configure a single database from a split database
+title: Revert from a split database to a single database
 ee_only: true
 functional_areas:
   - Configuration